guleyc/guley-com-au/_posts/2025-10-17-a-deep-dive-into-mine-cost-calculation-a-case-study.md

 Now for the most critical part: What do these numbers tell us?
 Let's calculate the mine's total operational expenditure (OpEx) and, most importantly, the unit cost of the metal produced.

 **Total Annual Mining Cost:**

 $$
 (4,640,000 \text{ tonnes/year}) \times (\$0.92/\text{tonne}) = \mathbf{\$4,268,800 / year}
 $$

 **Total Annual Milling Cost:**

 $$
 (2,672,000 \text{ tonnes/year}) \times (\$3.954/\text{tonne}) = \mathbf{\$10,565,088 / year}
 $$

-**Total Annual Operating Cost (OpEx):**
+**Total Annual Operating Cost (OPEX):**

 $$
 \$4,268,800 + \$10,565,088 = \mathbf{\$14,833,888 / year}
 $$

 **Total Cost per Tonne of Ore Processed:** This is one of the most fundamental cost metrics for a mine.

 $$
 \frac{\text{Total Annual Cost}}{\text{Annual Tonnes of Ore Processed}} = \frac{\$14,833,888}{2,672,000 \text{ tonnes}} = \mathbf{\$5.55 / \text{tonne of ore}}
 $$

 **Unit Cost of Copper Produced (C1 Cash Cost):** This is the ultimate figure that determines profitability and is compared against the market price of the metal.
-Annual Copper Production: 9,824 tonnes ➡️ ~21,658,000 pounds (lbs)
+Annual Copper Production: 9,824 tonnes ~21,658,000 pounds (lbs)

 $$
 \text{Cost per lb of Cu} = \frac{\text{Total Annual Cost}}{\text{Total Pounds of Copper Produced}} = \frac{\$14,833,888}{21,658,000 \text{ lbs}} = \mathbf{\$0.685 / \text{lb Cu}}